USDA-ARS-NWRC/smrf/docs/configuration.rst

 All files that SMRF reads in the topo section are IPW images, for now.
 You can convert an ASCII grid to an IPW image using the IPW command ``text2ipw``.
-The DEM must have geoheadrs set as SMRF reads in the headers to create the coordinate system.
+The DEM must have geoheaders set as SMRF reads in the headers to create the coordinate system.
 All files should have the same domain size.

 dem